cstettler/poc-thymeleaf-pattern-library/README.md

 - demonstrate unit testing of UI components
 - add versioning to component library
 - add version-based scoping for css selectors
+- page objects for Playwright as part of component test root

 ### Dialect
 - support arbitrary attributes on dialect components (pass onto "root" element, or first, if no root defined)